Information On How To Work Out A Dogs Age

 By five years of age, the tartar will be far more obvious and will also start to affect the base of the canines as well.
 By the time the dog starts to move into middle age the incisors start to wear down once again this can be affected by diet.

 As I mentioned earlier this is not an exact science and other outside influences will affect the tartar build-up.
 Shat you feed your dog and the treats you give will have a massive effect on the health and teeth of the dog.

-Beware of most shop born treats especially from supermarkets as they are ar often really high in calories, obesity is one of the biggest killers of dogs read (2) Gut Busting Dog Treats to Avoid
+Beware of most shop born treats, especially from supermarkets as they are ar often really high in calories, obesity is one of the biggest killers of dogs read (3) Gut Busting Dog Treats to Avoid

-Avoid the large marrow bones, especially if they have been cut lengthways, these can break and damage teeth especially the upper carnassials, the three-pointed teeth that can split and get infected.
+Avoid the large marrow bones, especially if they have been cut lengthways, these can break and damage teeth in particular the upper carnassials, the three-pointed teeth that can split and get infected.

 One of the downsides of a raw meaty bones diet is the incisors will start to wear down quicker, even more reason to keep away from those large marrow bones.
 Use chicken or turkey carcases and necks, lamb necks and ribs are also good.